deepsquare-io/grid/docs/workflow/03-guides/101-connecting-bore.md

       container:
         registry: registry-1.docker.io
         image: nginxinc/nginx-unprivileged:latest
-      ## Use the container network interface slirp4netns to create a network namespace.
+      ## Use the container network interface slirp4netns (or pasta) to create a network namespace.
-      network: slirp4netns
+      network: slirp4netns # or pasta
       customNetworkInterfaces:
         ## Forward TCP/UDP traffic from port 8080 to bore.deepsquare.run:2200.
         - bore: